Pravez/ColoringWorld/ROADMAP.md

 * adding cheatcodes : change current level, restart level, teleport to mouse position, … (debug tools)

 ## Version 0.2 - Adding features
-* the game can be paused and resumed (Alexis)
+* the game can be paused and resumed
-* the character can squat/duck (Paul)
+* the character can squat/duck
-* the color platforms can have a default state such as activated and by activating the color, they become disabled (Alexis)
+* the color platforms can have a default state such as activated and by activating the color, they become disabled
-* wind blowers (Alexis)
+* wind blowers
-* adding magnetic fields to the character that he can activate next to magnet and hang to the magnet (Alexis)
+* adding magnetic fields to the character that he can activate next to magnet and hang to the magnet
-* adding magnetic fields on the ground or anywhere that attracts the character (Paul)
+* adding magnetic fields on the ground or anywhere that attracts the character
-* teleporters in the level (Alexis)
+* teleporters in the level
-* slippery zones (Paul)
+* slippery zones
-* zones that grip the character to the floor (Paul)
+* zones that grip the character to the floor

 ## Version 0.3 - Enemies
 * enemy who kill the character